 In order to specify local relative weights the Rule must contain an Answer Action using the Search method.
-For more information, please see Search Answer Action Method on page 19.
+For more information, please see Search Answer Action Method on page 12.

-To specify global relative weights create a relative weights action without an accompanying Search Action.
-The Relative Weights parameters applies to all unstructured search results, unless they result from a Rule with specific relative weight settings.
+To specify global relative weights create a Relative Weights action without an accompanying Search Action.
+For example, create a new Rule named "Relative Weights" with a question pattern and no action other than "Scope Weights".
+The Relative Weights parameters apply to all unstructured search results, unless they result from a Rule with specific Relative Weights settings.

 You can specify Relative Weights based on any language conditions and available Business Conditions.
-For more information, please see Business Conditions on page 10.
+For more information, please see Add Business Conditions on page 5.

-To add a Relative Weight:
+To add Relative Weights:

-1. Select Add Relative Weights from the Advanced menu of the Rule window.
-The Relative Weight tab displays:
+Select Add Relative Weights from the Advanced menu of the Rule window.
+The Relative Weights tab displays:

-- 2. Enter a percentage to weight the Search Component score relative to the Relevance and Recency scores in the % Search Components field. - 3.
-In the Relevance of documents field, specify a percentage to weight the relevance score relative to the Search Component and Recency scores. - 4.
-In the Recency of documents field, specify a percentage to weight the Recency score relative to the Search Component and Relevance scores.
+- 2 Enter a percentage to weight the Search Component score relative to the Relevance and Recency scores in the % Search Components field.
+Default is 100%. - In the Relevance of documents field, specify a percentage to weight the relevance score relative to the Search Component, Recency, and Proximity scores.
+Default is 0.0%. - 4 In the Recency of documents field, specify a percentage to weight the Recency score relative to the Search Component, Relevance, and Proximity scores.
 The Recency score relies on the date/time stamp of a file.
+Default is 0%. - 5 In the Proximity of search terms field, specify a percentage to weight the proximity of search terms score relative to the Search Component, Relevance and Recency scores.
+Proximity is only calculated for the configured number of results. returned.
+Default is 0.0%.

-NOTE: The combination of all scores must equal 100%.
+Note: The combination of all scores must equal 100%.

-For more information on Search Component Scores and Document Relevance and Recency scores, please see Chapter 5, Configuring Access to Business Data.
+For more information on Search Component Scores and Document Relevance and Recency scores, please see Chapter A, Configuring Access to Business Data.